Skip to main content

 Frequently Asked Questions

-NORTH COUNTRY SAVINGS BANK has a Bank Health Score of B (70/100).
+North Country Savings Bank has a Bank Health Score of B (70/100), placing it in solid financial health.
 It holds a Tier 1 capital ratio of 22.56%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-NORTH COUNTRY SAVINGS BANK holds $327M in total assets and $260M in total deposits.
-It is located in CANTON, NEW YORK (FDIC Certificate #16030).
+North Country Savings Bank holds $327M in total assets and $260M in total deposits.
+It is headquartered in Canton, New York (FDIC Certificate #16030).

-NORTH COUNTRY SAVINGS BANK has a Tier 1 capital ratio of 22.56%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.30%, and the return on assets is 1.21%.
+North Country Savings Bank has a Tier 1 capital ratio of 22.56%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.30%, and the return on assets is 1.21%.

 Yes.
-NORTH COUNTRY SAVINGS BANK is FDIC-insured (Certificate #16030).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+North Country Savings Bank is FDIC-insured (Certificate #16030).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: